kilavila/kilavila/README.md

 *   🌍  I'm based in Bergen, Norway
 *   ✉️  You can contact me at [christer.kilavik@protonmail.com](mailto:christer.kilavik@protonmail.com)
-*   🚀  I'm currently working on Vim and Neovim configuration
+*   🚀  I'm currently working on Bash scripts for git, tmux, transfer.sh, cd and dnf
-*   🧠  I'm learning more about VimScript, Lua and terminal applications
+*   🧠  I'm learning more about Bash and Lua
-*   🤝  I'm open to collaborating on small but interesting projects
+*   🤝  I'm open to collaborating on small projects

 ### Skills
 <p align="left">